zhuminjie/OpenSeesPyDoc/src/Concrete04.rst

  Concrete04
 ==================

-.. function:: uniaxialMaterial('Concrete04', matTag, fc, ec, ecu, Ec, fct, et, beta)
+.. function:: uniaxialMaterial('Concrete04', matTag, fc, epsc, epscu, Ec, fct, et, beta)
    :noindex:

    This command is used to construct a uniaxial Popovics concrete material object with degraded linear unloading/reloading stiffness according to the work of Karsan-Jirsa and tensile strength with exponential decay.